miucciaknows/miucciaknows/README.md

 - 👋 Hi, I’m Nathalia Trazzi
-- 👀 I’m interested in R, C#, Python, Swift and Javascript;
+- 👀 I’m interested in C#, R, Python, Java, Swift and Javascript;
 - 📫 How to reach me 32164221@mackenzista.com.br or/and alternasthy@gmail.com